 Major in African Languages and Literature

 The Department of African Cultural Studies offers an undergraduate major in African Languages and Literature, a combination of language and culture courses.
+Please note: the name of the major will switch to African Cultural Studies beginning in Fall of 2018.

 Principal African languages taught by the Department are Arabic, Swahili, Wolof, Yoruba, and Zulu.
 However, the program supports the study of various other African languages through courses and/or individualized study.
 Visit our Department overview to learn more and review our requirements for the Bachelor of Arts and Bachelor of Science.